Shoulder pad (fashion): 1980s

 Eighties designers even incorporated big shoulder pads when they were doing revival styles from earlier, non-shoulder-padded eras like the 1950s and 1960s.
 For instance, a version of the 1950s chemise dress was widely shown by designers from the 1978 inception of the big-shoulder era into the eighties, but with shoulder pads instead of authentic 1950s sloped shoulders.
 Similarly, when Thierry Mugler did sixties-revival styles in 1985, they included his characteristic enormous shoulder pads.
-Even sixties-revivalist Stephen Sprouse showed his period-perfect shift and trapeze minidresses in the eighties with broad-shouldered jackets and topcoats.
+Even sixties-revivalist Stephen Sprouse showed his period-perfect shift and trapeze minidresses in the eighties with broad-shouldered jackets and topcoats and produced his own versions of the shoulder-padded undergarments popular in the mid-eighties.
+Designers producing more eighties-looking minidresses added shoulder pads because they felt that prominent shoulders helped balance out the increased expanse of leg.
 During a brief general designer return to a sort of mid-seventies style of long dirndl skirts and shawls for Fall 1981, most shoulders remained broad and padded, very unlike the seventies.

-All of this had an effect on the public, so that by the end of the era, some mass-market shoulder pads were the size of dinner plates, as large as the most exaggerated of the high fashion Thierry Mugler and Claude Montana pads shown at the fall 1978 start of the era.
+All of this had an effect on the public, so that by the end of the era, some mass-market shoulder pads were the size of dinner plates and people were no longer shocked by them as they had been at their 1978 introduction.